-Therefore, staff recommends approval of the variation from Section 24-121(a)(3) to allow one right-in, right-out driveway access from the site to Adelphi Road.
+Therefore, the Planning Board approves the variation from Section 24-121(a)(3) to allow one right-in, right-out driveway access from the site to Adelphi Road.

-Based on the preceding findings, adequate transportation facilities will exist to serve the proposed commercial development, as required, in accordance with Section 24-124 of the Subdivision Regulations, if the application is approved with the recommended conditions.
+Based on the preceding findings, adequate transportation facilities will exist to serve the approved commercial development, as required, in accordance with Section 24-124 of the Subdivision Regulations, subject to the conditions contained herein.

-- 8. Schools-This PPS was reviewed for impact on school facilities, in accordance with Section 24-122.02 of the Subdivision Regulations and the Adequate Public Facilities Regulations for Schools (Council Resolutions CR-23-2001 and CR-38-2002), and it was determined that the subdivision is exempt from a review for schools because it is a nonresidential use. - 9.
-Public Facilities-In accordance with Section 24-122.01, this PPS has been reviewed for adequacy of water and sewerage, police facilities, and fire and rescue facilities, and is found to be adequate to serve the subject site as outlined in a memorandum from the Special Projects Section dated May 30, 2018 (Mangalvedhe to Turnquest), provided in the back-up of this technical staff report and incorporated by reference herein. - 10.
+- 11. Schools-This PPS was reviewed for impact on school facilities, in accordance with Section 24-122.02 of the Subdivision Regulations and the Adequate Public Facilities Regulations for Schools (Council Resolutions CR-23-2001 and CR-38-2002), and it was determined that the subdivision is exempt from a review for schools because it is a nonresidential use. - 12.
+Public Facilities-In accordance with Section 24-122.01, this PPS has been reviewed for adequacy of water and sewerage, police facilities, and fire and rescue facilities, and is found to be adequate to serve the subject site as outlined in a memorandum from the Special Projects Section dated May 30, 2018 (Mangalvedhe to Turnquest), incorporated by reference herein. - 13.
 Use Conversion-The total development included in this PPS is 5,619 square feet of commercial development for the development in the L-A-C Zone.
-If a substantial revision to the mix of uses on the subject property is proposed that affects Subtitle 24 adequacy findings, as set forth in the resolution of approval, that revision of the mix of uses shall require approval of a new PPS prior to approval of any building permits. - 11.
-Public Utility Easement (PUE)-Section 24-122(a) of the Subdivision Regulations requires that, when utility easements are required by a public company, the subdivider should include the following statement in the dedication documents recorded on the final plat:
+If a substantial revision to the mix of uses on the subject property is proposed that affects Subtitle 24 adequacy findings, as set forth in the resolution of approval, that revision of the mix of uses shall require approval of a new PPS prior to approval of any building permits.

+14. Public Utility Easement (PUE)-Section 24-122(a) of the Subdivision Regulations requires that, when utility easements are required by a public company, the subdivider shall include the following statement in the dedication documents recorded on the final plat: